 Nexplanon is a small flexible plastic rod that's placed under the skin in your upper arm by a doctor or nurse.
 This type of birth control lasts for 3 years.⁵

-The implant steadily releases the hormone progestogen into your bloodstream, which prevents the release of an egg each month (ovulation).
+The implant steadily releases the hormone progestogen into your bloodstream, preventing an egg's release each month (ovulation).
 It also thickens the cervical mucus, which makes it more difficult for sperm to move through the cervix, and thins the lining of the womb so a fertilised egg is less likely to implant itself.⁵

 It can be useful for women who can't use contraception that contains oestrogen.
-However, Nexplanon does not provide protection against sexually transmitted infections (STIs).⁵
+However, Nexplanon does not protect against sexually transmitted infections (STIs).⁵

 NuvaRing (A Combined Hormonal Vaginal Contraceptive)

 Also known as Vaginal Ring, Nuvaring is a small soft, plastic ring that you place inside your vagina.
-It releases a continuous dose of the hormones oestrogen and progestogen into the bloodstream which prevents the release of an egg each month.⁶
+It releases a continuous dose of the hormones oestrogen and progestogen into the bloodstream, preventing an egg's release each month.⁶

 One ring provides contraception for a month, so you don't have to think about it every day.
-The ring eases premenstrual symptoms, and bleeding is usually lighter and less painful.
-However, vaginal rings do not provide protection against sexually transmitted infections (STIs).⁶
+The ring eases premenstrual symptoms; bleeding is usually lighter and less painful.
+However, vaginal rings do not protect against sexually transmitted infections (STIs).⁶

 Types of Contraceptives in Hong Kong